 Traditional Owners are best placed to tell repatriation stories and elaborate these stories into an education of the history of colonial treatment of Aboriginal people.
 Aboriginal communities are encouraged to speak to the Museum about how repatriation activities and stories can be shared.

-Representatives of the Yandruwandha Yawarrawarrka Traditional Land Owners Aboriginal Corporation, Far West Coast Aboriginal Corporation, Barngarla Determination Aboriginal Corporation and Wangkangurru Yarluyandi Aboriginal Corporation have all spent time at the South Australian Museum in the last twelve months conducting research to support their repatriation programs.
+Representatives of the Yandruwandha Yawarrawarrka Traditional Land Owners Aboriginal Corporation, Far West Coast Aboriginal Corporation, Barngarla Determination Aboriginal Corporation, Wangkangurru Yarluyandi Aboriginal Corporation and Narungga Aboriginal Corporation have all spent time at the South Australian Museum conducting research to support their community repatriation programs.
 The information the representatives have collated during these visits includes historical letters, reports and sometimes even maps of discovery locations.
 These records are assisting communities to make fully informed decisions about the next stages of repatriation.

 Senior Arrernte men are regularly visiting the South Australian Museum and conducting research on the sacred material relevant to Arrernte people.
+A group of senior Warlpiri men have also made this trip.
 While in Adelaide, the men discuss the collection with senior museum staff.
 These trips have been extraordinarily positive.
 The men have learnt a great deal about what is held by the museum, and the museum staff are learning a great deal about the objects.
 These relationships continue to build.

 Ancestral remains of the Kaurna people returned to country from UK in emotional Adelaide ceremony.
 ABC News – 1 August 2019